matthewashley1/VTFXcontrols/README.md

 ```

 <p align=“center”>
-To set the display direction of the switchToggle to a desired angle use **setDirectionAngle(Double degrees)**.
+To set the display direction of the switchToggle to a desired angle use <em>setDirectionAngle(Double degrees)</em>.
 <br>
 </p>